 The Company provides unit-linked insurance in the form of an International Pension Plan (IPP).
 The IPP is aimed at global employees who, for logistical or commercial reasons, do not have access to a locally approved retirement plan.
-Regular premiums are paid into FIL Life Ireland's flagship product, the Multinational Retirement Savings (MRS) service.
-This product is designed for multinational companies, who wish to offer their global employees an opportunity to save for their retirement.
+Regular premiums are paid into FIL Life Ireland's product which is designed for multi-national companies, who wish to offer their global employees an opportunity to save for their retirement.
 Investments are made into life funds, which invest in underlying funds managed by the wider FIL Group and other selected fund managers and insurers.